 Grace School of Education program graduates must pass Indiana CORE licensing exams for licensure in Indiana.
-The following table notes pass rates for Elementary Education, Special Education and Secondary Education, including, English Education, Life Science Education, Math Education, Social Studies Education, and Foreign Language Education.
+The following table shows pass rates for Elementary Education, Special Education and Secondary Education, including English Education, Life Science Education, Math Education, Social Studies Education, and Foreign Language Education.

 |All Program Completers as Reported by Title II||83%||87%||94%|

 *Aggregate pass rate for all secondary education programs (<10 per program during each reporting cycle). **<10 indicates fewer than 10 completers during a reporting cycle.
 For more information regarding this report or to receive specific secondary education passage rates, contact the Grace College School of Education.

 Teacher Graduate Employment Rate

 100% “Level of Success” in Employment Rate of 2018-2019 Grace Teacher Education Graduates

 Grace College Center for Career Connections conducted a First Destinations Survey of 2017-2018 Grace College graduates.
 Of those responding (17 of 39 program completers), 100% of School of Education graduates were successful in their “first destination” with 88% employed full-time and 12% employed part-time.

 The School of Education also collects ongoing employment information on its graduates.
-The most recent data indicates 89.7% (35/39) of 2017-2018 School of Education graduates are employed in a full-time teaching position, with 7.7% (3/39) working in schools in a support role and 6% (2/35) attending graduate school.
+The most recent data indicates 89% (31/35) of 2018-2019 School of Education graduates are employed in a full-time teaching position, with 3% (1/35) working in schools in a support role and 6% (2/35) attending graduate school.

 Student Loan Default Rates and other Consumer Information